watsonjr/Geog_563/README.md

 ## The Course at a Glance
 - Week 1:
-    - Introduction to the course and getting to know each other
+    - Introduction to the course, learning how to learn, getting to know each other
     - Starting term projects
-    - Review these Repos: 1) Learning how to learn, 2) Github version control, 3) Peer-review
+    - Review these Repos: 1) Weekly assignments, 2) Github version control, 3) Peer-review
 - Week 2:
     - Weekly challenge topic 1: Terminal_IDEs_Shell
     - Weekly challenge topic 2: Scientific_coding_in_R